foundry-rs/book/src/reference/cli/forge/test.md

           If the matching test is a fuzz test, then it will open the debugger on the first failure case.
 If the fuzz test does not fail, it will open the debugger on the last fuzz case.

-          For more fine-grained control of which fuzz case is run, see forge run.

       --flamegraph
           Generate a flamegraph for a single test.
-Implies `--decode-internal`
+Implies `--decode-internal`.

+          A flame graph is used to visualize which functions or operations within the smart contract are consuming the most gas overall in a sorted manner.

       --flamechart
           Generate a flamechart for a single test.
-Implies `--decode-internal`
+Implies `--decode-internal`.

+          A flame chart shows the gas usage over time, illustrating when each function is called (execution order) and how much gas it consumes at each point in the timeline.

-      --decode-internal [<TEST_FUNCTION>]
+      --decode-internal [<DEPRECATED_TEST_FUNCTION_REGEX>]
-          Whether to identify internal functions in traces.
+          Identify internal functions in traces.

-          If no argument is passed to this flag, it will trace internal functions scope and decode stack parameters, but parameters stored in memory (such as bytes or arrays) will not be decoded.
+          This will trace internal functions and decode stack parameters.

-          To decode memory parameters, you should pass an argument with a test function name, similarly to --debug and --match-test.

-          If more than one test matches your specified criteria, you must add additional filters until only one test is found (see --match-contract and --match-path).
+          Parameters stored in memory (such as bytes or arrays) are currently decoded only when a single function is matched, similarly to `--debug`, for performance reasons.

       --gas-report
           Print a gas report